DapperVibes/dappervibes.github.io/index.md

 ## Why learn Rueda de Casino?

-* Great exercise and functio
+* Great exercise and fun activity
 * Challenge both your body and you mind
 * Dance relieves stress
 * Increases social confidence for any dance floor